This post may contain affiliate links.

 - Chicken Tenderloins – Lean and cook quickly.
 You can also use sliced boneless chicken breasts, cutlets or chicken thighs.
 The cook time will vary depending on how thick the chicken is.

-Panko Breadcrumbs – The crunchiest crust.
-Regular crumbs work, or swap in crushed cornflakes, pretzels, Ritz, or saltines. - Parmesan Cheese – Adds savory depth and helps the coating brown nicely.
+Panko Breadcrumbs – Makes the crunchiest crust.
+Regular crumbs work, or swap in crushed cornflakes, pretzels, Ritz, or saltines.
+For gluten free chicken tenders, use gluten-free panko. - Parmesan Cheese – Adds savory depth and helps the coating brown nicely.
 You can sub in shredded mozzarella, or try nutritional yeast (like Bragg’s Roasted Garlic) for a dairy-free, umami-rich swap.

 - Garlic Powder, Thyme, Paprika, Parsley – This spice blend keeps the chicken flavorful without being overpowering; feel free to tweak based on your family’s preferences.
 I also like adding in spices like za’atar, Italian seasoning or cayenne pepper for spice.